baikalgroup/arrow/docs/source/developers/guide/step_by_step/pr_lifecycle.rst

 Lifecycle of a pull request
 ***************************

 :ref:`As mentioned before<set-up>`, the Arrow project uses Git for version control and a workflow based on pull requests.
-That means that you contribute the changes to the code by creating a branch in Git, make changes to the code, push the changes to your ``origin`` which is your fork of the Arrow repository on GitHub and then you create a **pull request** against the official Arrow repository which is saved in your set up as ``upstream``.
+That means that you contribute the changes, or "patches", to the code by creating a branch in Git, make changes to the code, push the changes to your ``origin`` which is your fork of the Arrow repository on GitHub and then you create a **pull request** against the official Arrow repository which is saved in your set up as ``upstream``.

-You should have Git set up by now, have cloned the repository, have successfully built Arrow and have a JIRA issue to work on.
+You should have Git set up by now, have cloned the repository, have successfully built Arrow and have a GitHub issue to work on.

 **Before making changes to the code, you should create a new branch in Git.**

-1. Update your fork’s master branch with ``upstream/master``.
+1. Update your fork’s main branch with ``upstream/main``.
    Run this in the shell from the ``arrow`` directory.

    .. code:: console

-      $ git checkout master # select the main Arrow branch
+      $ git checkout main # select the main Arrow branch
-      $ git fetch upstream # check for changes in upstream/master
+      $ git fetch upstream # check for changes in upstream/main
-      $ git pull --ff-only upstream master # save the changes from upstream/master
+      $ git pull --ff-only upstream main # save the changes from upstream/main

    Note: ``--ff-only`` applies changes only if they can be fast-forwarded without conflicts or creating merge commits.